Endometriosis and Ovarian Cancer: Understanding the Connection

 Given the potential link between endometriosis and ovarian cancer, early detection and prevention strategies are crucial.
 Regular gynecologic exams and awareness of ovarian cancer symptoms can help detect the disease at an earlier, more treatable stage.

 Currently, there is no recommended screening test for ovarian cancer in women with endometriosis.
-However, women with endometriosis should discuss their individual risk factors with their healthcare provider and develop a personalized monitoring plan.
+However, women with endometriosis should discuss their risk factors with their healthcare provider and develop a personalized monitoring plan.

 Meanwhile, women with endometriosis who experience persistent or worsening symptoms should consult their healthcare provider promptly.
 Warning signs that may indicate ovarian cancer include: